Retail Price Maintenance (RPM) and the Black Market

-One of the main spearheads of the Government Campaign to keep Britain fed in World War Two was price control.
+One of the main spearheads of the Government Campaign to keep Britain fed in World War Two was price control on goods.
 This was accomplished by what was called Retail Price Maintenance or RPM for short.
-The Black Market was the name given to an underground illegal trade which subverted RPM at inflated prices - see more below.
-First, though, more on Retail Price Maintenance.
+The Black Market was the name given to an underground illegal trade which subverted RPM at inflated prices.

-Retail Price Maintenance forced each and every shop to sell its goods at prices set by the Government.
+Retail Price Maintenance was what its name implied.
+It forced each and every shop to sell its goods at prices set by the Government.
 This meant that identical items cost the same in every shop.
 It was an attempt to be fair to everyone during the shortages.
 It meant that the wealthy would not be able to buy their way into getting more food than the rest of the public and that shopkeepers would not be able to attract trade by dropping prices.

-My parents often talked about Retail Price Maintenance when I was a child, but to me, at the time, it simply meant that I could spend my pocket money wherever I wanted without the fear of paying more than I needed.
+My parents often talked about it when I was a child, but to me, at the time, it simply meant that I could spend my pocket money wherever I wanted without the fear of paying more than I needed.

 Legal ways round Retail Price Maintenance